octue/get-deployment-info/README.md

       gcp_environment: main
 ```

-Here's an example of printing all the outputs:
+Outputs can be accessed in the usual way.
+For example, to print all the outputs:

 ```yaml
 - name: Print outputs